S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 ### Problems and Fixes (I came up with this version due to the kazillion errors that poped up)
 ***
+Updates (8/11/21): Samiksha

+case 7 works.

+There was an issue with the order.txt file which had to fix it before the Set Packages were called properly. for further reference, refer to the version history of github.

+MenuItem[] listb was solved using arraylist whereby dynamically changing arraylist was used then it was converted to a fixed size list.

+also question: if the user inputs opening and closing time, shouldn't it be asked at the very start?

+main app being long doesnt matter.... exception handling made it long anyway

+wherever i thought the code become uneccessary i put a comment there. please look through.

+**Designs**
+1. Alignment, spelling etc.
+2. print menu in the securityaccess has a different design
+3. When you ask user input tell them what to input.
+"Are you a member" to "Are you a member?
+Enter 'true' if yes and 'false' is no". remember this comes under the design user friendliness (20marks if I am remember correctly)

+**Exception Handling for mainapp:**

+1. When customerpax > 0 --> account for this AND when customerpax > 10 --> account for this
+2. When reservation has random inputs like "s" like 1 like 8 --> account for this

+**Issues**
+1. Input: enter order with 10 people, enter order with 10 people (the second time it shows no table available)
+2. Order Exception Handling
+3. printinvoice error uploaded to the snapshots of testing issues
+4. Remember to use sc.nextline() at all places if not it will cause the character to int input buffer issue.
+If not before you take in int, take in the "" from the sc.nextline(). refer: https://stackoverflow.com/questions/24770531/java-scanner-skips-over-my-last-nextline-request

+***

+***
 Updates (8/11/21)

 Case 4 can work.
 I basically deleted almost everything xingkun wrote about the parsing and just took in the date time as an input string and converted it to a timestamp.
 Introduced 2 more variables, openingTime and closingTime , which are variables that take in the user's input and find the opening and closing hours of the day the user inputs.
 I know that the requirement is to offer same day reservations, and this works for both same day and different day.
 Will change it to offer same day only soon.